ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/238000 Decentralized HVAC Equipment.md

    1. McQuay Inc.
    1. Trane (The) Co.
    1. Young Radiator Co.
+1. MATERIALS
-1. MATERIALS*   1.
-Baseboard Radiation
+	1. Baseboard Radiation
 	1. General:
       1. Provide baseboard radiation of lengths and in locations as indicated, and of capacities, style, and having accessories as scheduled.
    1. Cabinets:
-      1.
    1. Minimum 20-gauge cold-rolled steel, one-piece back and top panel, front panel with integral damper.
    1. Provide steel brackets, inserted in back/top panel, to support element and front panel.
    1. Provide baked enamel finish.